 Explicit knowledge is easier to capture through documentation.
-Most companies have a lot of content in applications such as wikis, Intranets, document management tools, etc.
+Most companies have a lot of content in applications such as company wikis, Intranets, document management tools, etc.

 But tacit knowledge, the "know-how" that your employees possess, is much harder to manage.
-Tacit knowledge is personal, context-specific and constantly evolving.
+Tacit knowledge is personal, context-specific, and constantly evolving.
 It is difficult to document and share.
 Examples of tacit knowledge include hands-on skills, special know-how, and employee experience.

 Using document management tools such as a wiki to manage tacit knowledge is highly ineffective.

-It is quick and requires no extra setup.
+Yes, people are already collaborating by asking questions using existing channels like email and communication tools such as Slack.
+It requires no extra setup.
 But the issues with it are quite obvious.
-The knowledge is deeply buried in all the email threads.
-It is not organized, searchable and reusable.
-Using software tools puts institutional knowledge in a common place where all team members can access from anywhere, at any time.
+The knowledge is deeply buried in all the email threads and chat conversations.
+It is not organized, searchable, or reusable.

-It is designed for people to express their opinions rather than capture knowledge.
+A forum may look like a Q&A board but there is a key difference.
+Forums, also known as discussion boards, are designed for people expressing their opinions rather than capturing knowledge.
 The content from different users is organized as a chronological list.
 There is no clear indication which post has the correct information.
 You have to read through lengthy posts to find what you are looking for.
-On the other hand, a well-designed Q&A supports features such as accepted answers and a voting system, making finding the right information a breeze.
+On the other hand, a well-designed company Q&A supports features such as accepted answers and a voting system, making finding the right information a breeze.